HwaiTengTeoh/Market-Basket-Analysis/README.md

 # Market Basket Analysis for Groceries Transaction
-## Introduction
-- **<ins>Frequent pattern mining</ins>** is a process of extracting recurring relationships based on the number of frequencies or occurrences in a dataset.
-Frequent patterns are those items, sequences, or substructures that reprise database transactions with a  user-specified frequency.
-- A frequent itemset is a form of frequent pattern and refers to a set of items that occurs together and exists at least a minimum number of times (known as minimum support).
-Finding all frequent item sets is one of the step-ins in mining for association rule.
-- The concept of **<ins>association rule mining</ins>** was popularised in 1993 through a study on an extensive database of retail customer transactions known as market basket analysis.
-A new algorithm is proposed to generate all significant association rules between items bought together in a shopping cart.
-- **<ins>Market basket analysis</ins>** is structured around association rules which tell us that items are related to each other, perhaps due to the items being bought together frequently.
-- The Association rule can be regarded as "if-then" statements that consist of antecedent (if) and consequent (then), which both are made up of a list of items.
-The association rule's strength or interestingness for the relationship between the antecedent and consequent is then measured by support and confidence.
-For instance, if we find that buying bread is associated with buying milk, we could state it as "if bread then milk."

 ## Work Summary
 This work applies the knowledge of market basket analysis by demonstrating using a transaction dataset to help identify valuable and significant associations between items by using lists of transactions.
 These associations can be depicted in the form of a rule that has an antecedent and a consequent, given that we have been provided with a record of the transactions of grocery store transactions.
 We want to examine the possible association between the items.